Chek Jawa Wetlands on Pulau Ubin

 Heading out to the obscure nooks of Singapore is one of the easiest ways to bluff yourself that you’re overseas.
 And if that’s what you need to feel all relaxed and ready to face the next work week, look no further than what’s possibly Singapore’s “best boardwalk trail”.

-Trails winding through six habitats
+Trails winding through 6 habitats

 For a more intimate experience with nature, there are regular intertidal trails held by NParks that bring visitors down to the flats every few months.
+The wetlands are pretty popular amongst marine life enthusiasts, so sign up for a walk if you’re looking for something fun to do outdoors with the fam.

-Climb up a 7-storey-high bird watching tower for great views
+Climb up a 7-storey-high birdwatching tower for great views

-Image credit: @tifffhung
+Image credit: @tifffhung via Instagram

 Fun fact: Jejawi Tower is named after the native Malayan Banyan tree that grows next to the tower.